cindent

 I also sometimes use \\f

-if I want to jump to a specific
+if I want to jump to a specific character that is

 not in the same line as my cursor.